 After two years of operations, Frank Martz Sr. purchased his first bus.
 The chassis was purchased from the White Company, and the body from the Singer Sewing Company.
 This bus now has the distinction of being the oldest operating transit bus in the world, and resides on lease at the Hershey PA Museum of transportation.

 Business was booming for the new transportation company and an airline was added in 1928, the first airline in the area.
 The new airlines routes went from Newark, NJ to Stroudsburg, PA on to Wilkes-Barre continuing to Binghamton, NY and Buffalo, NY with their last stop in Chicago, IL.
 Each airplane and bus at this time also had a hostess, to ensure the passengers had the most enjoyable experience possible; especially since the drive from Wilkes-Barre to New York took roughly 6 hours with rest stops in Easton, PA, at this time due to lack of interstate highways.
 Unfortunately the airline service had a short life, suffering from the financial depression in 1929.
-Shortly after the financial crash, the airline was sold to what is known today as American Airlines.
+Shortly after the financial crash, the airline was sold to what

 In 1931 the 239 Old River Road location was purchased with an additional terminal location on Public Square to handle the interstate bus routes to New York and Philadelphia.
 Stretching the length of a city block, the garage was capable of housing 42 motor coaches inside, a full service wash bay, tire storage, full maintenance facility with an inspection pit and also doubled as a car dealership for Rio Cars.
 The great depression demonstrated Frank Martz Sr.’s character and his determination to survive.
 After filing for bankruptcy and re-organizing, Frank Martz Sr. paid back 100% of his debts over the next 27 years with the help of his son Frank Martz Jr.